Driving is freedom and independence. It allows us to get where we want or need to go on our own schedule, whether for work or another purpose.

 Consider alternatives such including rides with family and friends, taxis, shuttle buses or vans, public transit and walking.

-Also, senior and religious centers as well as other local service groups often offer transportation services in a community
+Also, senior and religious centres as well as other local service groups often offer transportation services in a community

 Sleep apnea is a serious, potentially life-threatening condition that should not be ignored and self-treatment is not recommended.
 Talk to your doctor.